1. Driver PCB

 Rendering of the 40mm driver version v0.5

-Version 0.5 was the first attempt to build a driver with a custom LED matrix instead of the pre-fabricated 20×20mm² LED matrices.
-This project never finished as it was handed over from IO Rodeo to jET at the time, but the work-in-progress files are archived at driver_40mm_atmega_v0p5.
+Version 0.5 was the first attempt to build a driver with a custom LED matrix instead of pre-fabricated 20×20mm² LED matrices.
+This project was never completed as it was being transitioned from IO Rodeo to jET at the time, but the work-in-progress files are archived at driver_40mm_atmega_v0p5.
 The schematics are very similar to previous versions, replacing the pre-fabricated LED matrices with a custom grid of rows and columns.

 Panel Driver v0.4 (40mm)